njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 This should produce the simulation(s) as defined in the yaml file.

-Otherwise if you have set the $PATH correctly then you should be able to just run the following from the command line:
+Otherwise if you have installed the wrapper with `pip` correctly, then you should be able to just run the following from the command line:

     wrapper --config=../inputs/example.yaml